-Restricted Net Position
+Restricted and Unrestricted Net Position

 Restricted Net Position of the System represents bond proceeds and reserves set aside pursuant to requirements within the Bond Covenants.
 The Bond Covenants require funds to be set aside in the following accounts: Restricted for Operating and Maintenance Reserve, Restricted for Repair and Replacement Reserve, Restricted for Revenue Stabilization, Restricted for Deferred Sales Tax, Restricted for Third Tier Debt Service, and Restricted for Fourth Tier Debt Service.
-The remaining fund balance in the System's account is restricted within the balance entitled "Restricted for Transportation" pursuant to the requirements of GASB Statement No. 54.
+The remaining fund balance in the System's account is a deficit amount entitled "Unassigned" pursuant to the requirements of GASB Statement No. 54.
 This GASB statement requires that the fund balance be restricted if the fund resources are subject to externally enforceable legal restrictions, such as bond covenants, or when the revenue of the fund is to be used for a particular purpose pursuant to enabling legislation.